Legendary artist, teacher, producer

-Mr. Milnes grew up on a dairy farm in Downers Grove, Illinois.
-Despite a childhood devoted to daily chores, he, in addition to taking voice lessons, studied piano, violin, viola, double bass, clarinet and tuba.
-But when it came time for college, he could see no future in music and pursued pre-medical studies.
-After a year and a half, however, during which he had banished music from his life, he realized that it was his true calling and enrolled at Drake University where he studied with Andrew White, earning his bachelor’s and master’s degrees in music in the hope of becoming a teacher.
+Sherrill Milnes was born on January 10, 1935, and grew up on a dairy farm in Downers Grove, Illinois.
+Despite a childhood devoted to daily chores, he took voice lessons and studied piano, violin, viola, double bass, clarinet and tuba.
+But when it came time for college, he pursued pre-medical studies.
+After a year and a half, he realized that music was his true calling and enrolled at Drake University where he studied with Andrew White, earning his bachelor’s and master’s degrees in music in the hope of becoming a teacher.
 Additional graduate studies with Hermanus Baer followed at Northwestern University.
-During these years, the young baritone supported himself by playing in local jazz bands and singing wherever he could at women’s clubs, with local opera groups, in churches and synagogues, and for television and radio commercials.
-A great opportunity came when the baritone won an audition with the Boris Goldovsky Opera Company, an event he has called the “luckiest possible beginning” for his career.
-He toured throughout the United States with the Goldovsky Opera Company - over 100,000 miles by bus - singing in over 300 performances of more than a dozen roles.
+During these years, the young baritone supported himself by playing in local jazz bands during college and singing wherever he could at women’s clubs, with local opera groups, in churches and synagogues, and for television and radio commercials.
+A great opportunity came when he auditioned and was accepted into the Boris Goldovsky Opera Company, an event he has called the “luckiest possible beginning” for his career.
+He toured throughout the United States with that company - over 100,000 miles by bus - singing in over 300 performances of more than a dozen roles.

 It is fitting that the career of this artist was launched in his native land, belying the notion that singers must work their way through the small European opera houses before earning the respect of American critics and audiences.
-In fact, it was at the quintessential American house, the New York City Opera, that Mr. Milnes made his first important debut, Valentin in Gounod’s Faust.
-It was in this same role that Sherrill Milnes made his debut at the Metropolitan Opera to great public and critical acclaim.
-Sherrill Milnes was launched to stardom, however, when his riveting performance as Miller in Verdi’s Luisa Miller literally stopped the show at the Met and immediately made him the dominant baritone of our time.
-His international career began with a triumphant Macbeth at the Vienna Staatsoper.
+It was at the quintessential American house, the New York City Opera, that Mr. Milnes made his first important debut in 1964, as Valentin in Gounod’s Faust opposite Norman Treigle as Mephistopheles.
+It was again in the role of Valentin that Mr. Milnes made his critically acclaimed debut at the Metropolitan Opera on December 22, 1965, an auspicious night that also featured the Met debut of Montserrat Caballé.
+He was launched to stardom, however, in 1968, when his riveting performance as Miller in Verdi’s Luisa Miller literally stopped the show at the Met and immediately made him the dominant baritone of his time.

-The baritone has received numerous honors during his distinguished career, including seven honorary doctoral degrees.
+Sherrill Milnes has received numerous honors during his distinguished career, including seven honorary doctoral degrees.
 He is particularly proud of being named as a Commendatore of the Italian Republic for his long commitment to Italian opera.
 In 1987 he received New York City’s Seal of Recognition for his rich contribution to the city’s cultural life.
-Mr. Milnes was also chosen by the American Bible Society to receive the 25 millionth copy of its Good News Bible, and in 1993 he organized a benefit concert in Vienna’s famed St. Stephen’s Cathedral for the victims of the Bosnia-Herzegovina War.
-In September 1996, Mr. Milnes was honored by the French government with the distinguished Chevalier de l’Ordre des Arts et des Lettres and in 2003 he became a member of the Lincoln Academy, the highest honor awarded by the state of Illinois.
+He was also chosen by the American Bible Society to receive the 25 millionth copy of its Good News Bible, and in 1993 he organized a benefit concert in Vienna’s famed St. Stephen’s Cathedral for the victims of the Bosnia-Herzegovina War.
+In September 1996, Mr. Milnes was honored by the French government with the distinguished Chevalier de l’Ordre des Arts et des Lettres, and in 2003 he became a member of the Lincoln Academy, the highest honor awarded by the state of Illinois.

-Sherrill Milnes has worked extensively with young singers throughout his career, including master classes and more extensive teaching during his concert and opera tours.
-He has led master classes at the Juilliard and Manhattan Schools in New York, at major universities throughout the country, and at the Mozarteum in Salzburg.
-More extensive teaching has been done at the Yale University School of Music, Tchaikovsky Conservatory in Moscow, at the Northern Royal College of Music in Manchester, the Israel Vocal Arts Institute in Tel Aviv, and the International Institute of Vocal Arts in Chiari, Italy.
-Mr. Milnes has judged several international competitions including the Cardiff Singer of the World Competition.
-He is currently the John Evans Distinguished Professor of Music at Northwestern University.
+Sherrill Milnes has worked extensively with young singers throughout his career.
+He has led master classes at the Juilliard and Manhattan Schools in New York City, for the Met Opera’s Lindemann Young Artists Development Program, Lyric Opera of Chicago’s Ryan Opera Center, at major universities and music schools throughout the country, and at the Mozarteum in Salzburg.
+Mr. Milnes has served as faculty at the Yale School of Music and at Northwestern University, where he is the John Evans Distinguished Professor of Music Emeritus.
+Additional teaching engagements have brought him to the Tchaikovsky Conservatory in Moscow, Shanghai Conservatory in China, Northern Royal College of Music in Manchester, Israel Vocal Arts Institute in Tel Aviv, and the International Institute of Vocal Arts in Chiari, Italy.
+He has served as a judge for several international competitions including the BBC Cardiff Singer of the World Competition, and for the Richard Tucker Music Foundation, of which he is a founding board member.

 MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.